Jorge J. E. Gracia

 Gracia was the founding chair of the APA Committee for Hispanics in Philosophy, past president of the Society for Medieval and Renaissance Philosophy, past president of the Society for Iberian and Latin American Thought, past president of the American Catholic Philosophical Association, and past president of the Metaphysical Society of America.

+Gracia had a number of Ph.D. students, such as Peter Redpath, William Irwin, Robert Delfino, Jonathan Sanford, Daniel Novotný, etc. who have become professors at academic institutions.

 Education

 Gracia studied architecture at Universidad de La Habana and also took classes at Escuela Nacional de Bellas Artes San Alejandro, both in Havana, Cuba, for a year before coming to United States and earning a B.A. in philosophy at Wheaton College (Ill.) in 1965.
 In his book Painting Borges, he narrates how he changed his field of study from architecture to mathematics to English literature to philosophy because he became "enthralled by language" and "craved ... to know [its] secret."
 He received his M.A. in philosophy from University of Chicago in 1966, M.S.L.
 (Licentiate in Mediaeval Studies) in philosophy from Pontifical Institute of Mediaeval Studies in 1970, and Ph.D. in Medieval philosophy from University of Toronto in 1971.
-During his graduate studies he spent a year (1969-1970) at Institut d'Estudis Catalans for study and research.
+During his graduate studies he spent a year (1969–1970) at Institut d'Estudis Catalans for study and research.